containeroo/SyncFlaer/README.md

 SyncFlaer can be configured to support Kubernetes Ingresses.
 By default, SyncFlaer will sync all Ingresses.

 If you run SyncFlaer in a Kubernetes cluster, please refer to the `deployments/kubernetes` folder for an example deployment.
-If you run SyncFlaer outside of a Kubernetes cluster, you can use the `KUBECONFIG` environment variable to configure a specific kubeconfig file.
+If you run SyncFlaer outside a Kubernetes cluster, you can use the `KUBECONFIG` environment variable to configure a specific kubeconfig file.
+If the `KUBECONFIG` environment variable is not set, SyncFlaer will use the default kubeconfig file located at `$HOME/.kube/config`.

 If you want to ignore specific Ingresses, use the annotation `syncflaer.containeroo.ch/ignore=true`.